 There’s a shift that happens around this time of year.
-Maybe it happened for you last week, or maybe it’s beginning to occur to you now: This year is over.
+Maybe it happened for you last week, or maybe it’s beginning to occur to you now: This year is almost over.
 Maybe it passed quickly for you, or slowly.
 Maybe it was filled with great advancements and achievements, or maybe it was pockmarked with disappointments and roadblocks.
-However this year went for you as a leader, looking back and taking stock of the past 12 months will go a long way in propelling you forward into 2016.
+However this year went for you as a leader, looking back and taking stock of the past months will go a long way in propelling you forward into next year.
 Your leadership will benefit from a year-end review.

 What does a personal year-end review look like?
 It looks like taking yourself seriously, making an appointment with yourself for a minimum of an hour, and answering a series of questions that will help you quantify your leadership growth.